Skip to content

 For quick interactive data exploration without writing visualization code manually, PyGWalker (opens in a new tab) turns any pandas DataFrame into a Tableau-like drag-and-drop interface directly in your notebook.
 It pairs well with any LLM-generated data pipeline.

 Benchmarks provide useful signals but should not be your only guide.
-Here is what the major benchmarks actually measure:
+Here is what the major benchmarks actually measure and how the top models score.

 • MBPP (Mostly Basic Python Problems): Tests simple programming tasks.
 Most modern models score above 80%, making it less useful for differentiating top models.